Zuzu-Typ/winput/README.md

     pip install winput

-To use winput in a script, you have to import the package
+To use winput in a script, you have to import the package `winput` using
-    winput
- using

     import winput

+or a wildcard import:

+    from winput import *